zesterer/tao/book/src/chapter_3.md

-# Chapter 3: Binding and Patterns
+# Chapter 3: Bindings and Patterns

 In the last chapter we covered ways to manipulate expressions.
 In this chapter we will discuss some constructs that Tao provides to structure more complex programs.